Inventsable/protoColors/NOTES.md

 ## to-do

+* TextFrames do not get selected on ctrl+click
 * Swatches have no contrast mechanic if same as background of panel.
 * Trace Paper -- replaces colorHistory "Highlight".
 Generate layer above current artwork, replicate paths and fills/strokes, place solid white w/ artboard dimensions and lowered opacity beneath.
 Delete layer when not hovering.
 * ~~Use computed properties as modifiers for isolated Ctrl, Shift, Alt, Ctrl+Shift, Ctrl+Alt, etc.~~